NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

 1. relaunch the deployment using the new container

-1. run the setup command `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --extra-vars "@/root/vars.yaml" --tags setup`
+1. run the setup command `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --tags setup`

 ## Default Variables